 Remove bay leaves

 Garnish with fresh chives, sour cream, nutritional yeast, parmesan cheese, or parsley!
 Any of these options would be delicious.
-However, I have to make do with what I have so some crackers on the side are perfect.

 I use Better Than Bouillon Vegetable Base because it keeps in the refrigerator for a long time.
 Dissolve 1 teaspoon for every 8 ounces of stock needed.